Virv12/kitsurai/README.md

 To do so, we first call `b_i` the bandwidth of node `i` and `Σ` the total allocated bandwidth.
 We define a ring of size `Σ` and for each position in the ring we assign a node `i` such that:
-- every `n`-window in the ring contains distinct nodes.
+- every `n`-long window in the ring contains distinct nodes.
 - Every node `i` is assigned to `b_i` positions in the ring.

 Given a key we compute it's hash and find the position in the ring.